ercintorun/RIPE_CountryCode_Delegated_IPBlocks/README.md

 # Turkey-IP-Blocks
-Lists all Turkey IP blocks based on RIPE delegation list
+Lists all IP blocks delegated to Turkey by RIPE